Does Excel Have a Personal Financial Statement Template?

 A personal financial statement (PFS) is a signed, single-date report of an individual's or couple's finances: assets at estimated current value, liabilities with creditor detail, the resulting net worth, plus income sources and contingent liabilities.
 Lenders use it to judge repayment ability and creditworthiness; the SBA's standardized version is Form 413.

-Here's how the built-in options compare against what a lender-ready statement needs:
+The built-in options compare against a lender-ready statement like this:

 How to find the built-in templates anyway